zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/inflexible-implementation.md

 }
 ```

-As you can see that we have added support for the database and XML, but this design is not flexible and you will need to change the `CustomerService` class every time you need to log to a new log target.
+As you can see, we have added support for the database and XML, but this design is not flexible and you will need to change the `CustomerService` class every time you need to log to a new log target.

 It is not only cumbersome but also will make it extremely difficult for you to manage the `CustomerService` class over time.